mrjoshbear/after-sundown-2e/9-maya-the-dreamlands/giant-animals.md

 A Behemoth's Giant Size is always on, and it is important to note that sometimes they are of a type of creature which is itself _normally_ 3.5 meters or more such as giant anacondas and the like.
 Giant Size in this case represents a proportional increase for such creatures, meaning a rough doubling in all dimensions and an increase in mass by approximately 10 times.
 A Behemoth was never human, but it is a real creature, and before considering its Giant Size and Potency, it uses the normal stats of an animal of its type.

-A Behemoth has an Astral power source and a Continuous power schedule.
+A Behemoth has an Astral power source and a Lunar power schedule.
+As Giant Animals they are vulnerable to silver and weakened by alcohol.

 #### Behemoth Starting Powers